flohei/builds/README.md

 That's it.
 Whenever someone on your team hits build now the project should update the build number to the lastest + 1.

+When you're offline it sets an empty string for your build number.
+Room for improvement!

 ## Contact